xxxMEMESCOEPxxx/Macara-Online-Chat/README.md

 2. You are NOT responsible for all actions of others in your server
 3. This is by NO MEANS a FINISHED PROGRAM!
 Do not expect it to be perfect!
 4. You are responsible for your actions in ANY SERVER!
 5. You use this program at your own risk!
-Please be cautious about giving your IP to others!
+Please be cautious about giving your IP and network name to others!
 6. Do NOT under ANY CIRCUMSTANCES share personal information such as but not limited to:

   {} Usernames and or passwords